 Step 10.
 Manage your cash flow

-As part of the business plan, start a Cash flow forecast and update it with actual achievements very regularly.
+Start a cashflow forecast and update it with actual achievements very regularly.
 A simple spreadsheet is usually adequate.
+Here is a great free cashflow tutorial and download.
 Even if you need a book-keeper to do this, do make sure that you personally understand it and review it very regularly.

 Step 11.
 Keep costs as low as possible

-Until your business model is established and you are making good sales keep your spending as tight as you possibly can.
+Until your business model is established and you are making good sales, keep your spending as tight as you possibly can.
 There’s a lot you can do with very little money.
+If you do need a loan to get started, check-out the government-backed Start-up loans company.
+Those loans are unsecured, with very reasonable interest rates and you will be supported by an adviser and mentor.

 Step 12.
 Get your business kit in order